cherysejohnson/57/README.md

 #### Challenge Five
 'Simple Math'
 - Write a program that prompts for two numbers.
 Print the sum, difference, product, and quotient of those numbers

+#### Challenge Six
+'Retirement Calculator'
+- Create a program that determines how many years you have left until retirement and the year you can retire.
+- What is your current age? [age] At what age would you like to retire? [age] You have [years] left until you can retire.
+It's [year], so you can retire in [year]